david-knott/moderncompilerinjava/CURRENT.md

 # Diary

+## 7th September ##
+Continuing work on Binder.

+Question: How can be have a separate binder visitor from the translation ?
+All the binder scopes will have been destroyed when the binder visitor has completed its AST traversal.

 ## 4st September ##
 Working on separating out the binding from the type checking.
 Started on a default abstract syntax visitor which is used to